edgeofmagic/imgmatch/README.md

 measures for a set of images (particularly when there are false negatives) can be useful when adjusting the match threshold.

+### How well does it work?

+If images are exact duplicates, it works 100% of the time.
+Those aren't the interesting cases, though.

+* **Resized images**&mdash;Unless the resizing is egregious, imgmatch works quite well at finding copies of images that have been resized.
+Distance numbers are often around 0.01 or less for JPEG images that have been resampled to 50% of their original size, when compared to the original image.

+* **Rotating or flipping**&mdash;Rotation has no effect on the histogram, so rotated or flipped images will be considered to be exact matches of their originals.

+* **Image encoding/format changes**&mdash;This depends, of course on how the format change was performed.
+If a JPEG image is rendered into a buffer which is then saved to a lossless format (e.g., PNG on uncompressed BMP), the distance will be very close to zero.
+Going from PNG to jpeg, the result will depend on how much compression is used to create the JPEG image.
+Generally, the distance is low (<0.1) unless the compression is harsh enough to create obvious visible artifacts.

+* **Grayscale compared to RGB**&mdash;When building the histogram for a grayscale image, imgmatch populates the histogram bins as if each grayscale pixel were an RGB pixel with equal values in each channel, allowing grayscale images to be compared with color images.
+If a color image is completely de-saturated, saved, and then converted to a grayscale image, those two images (the de-saturated RGB and the grayscale) will match exactly.

+* **Cropping**&mdash;It depends on how much is cropped, and whether the histogram of the cropped part is similar to the overall image.
+An image subjected to minor cropping will usually match the original.

+* **Watermarks or other artifacts**&mdash;Sometimes images have been altered by the addition of watermarks or caption text.
+The extent to which this affects matching depends on the size and nature of the artifact.
+Many watermarks are subtle&mdash;translucent effects don't effect matching as much as solid colors.

+Different image sets pose different challenges.
+For example, a sequence of images from a fashion modelling shoot will often have the same background, and subject material, where the only difference is in poses, or subtle changes to lighting.
+Under these circumstances, it's usually best to set the threshold lower, since the histograms of the images will be closer.
+If necessary, you can set the threshold to 0, which will usually only match exact duplicates.
+Of course, it's theoretically possible to have to two significantly different images with identical (or nearly identical) histograms, but, with images of significant size and resolution, the probability is very low.

+### TO DO list

+I don't know how much time and energy I'll have to commit to these, but here are some things I'm considering:

+* Multi-threading for better performance.
+The process of building histograms can take a while for large numbers of large images, but most of that time is in image decoding (particularly for JPEG images).
+The actual cost of building histograms themselves is relatively low.

+* Porting to Linux and Windows.

+* Design a more human-friendly way of browsing and deleting duplicates.
+Despite my whining about GUIs, this kind of application really needs one.
+The current project started as an experiment using histograms for image comparison.
+I was surprised at how well Chi-Squared distance worked for finding duplicates, and decided to try making a practical, usable (if less than ideal) solution.
+I'm thinking about using node.js to drive a web-based front end, calling the native C++ code from node to do the calculations.
+I don't know that world very well, so it might be a while.